naiyerasif/site/content/blog/2019/2019-07-08-persisting-and-querying-documents-with-mongorepository.md

 }
 ```

-> **Note** that UTC is considered as `ZoneOffset` here. `Date` object, the one which actually gets persisted in mongoDB, contains no zone information.
-However, since mongoDB timestamps default to UTC, you can adjust the offset accordingly for your own timezone.
+> **Note** that UTC is considered as `ZoneOffset` here. `Date` object, the one which gets persisted in mongoDB, contains no zone information.
+However, since mongoDB timestamps default to UTC, you can adjust the offset accordingly for your timezone.

 Similarly, for conversion from `ZonedDateTime` to `Date`, write a yet another converter.